SaltOverflow/c-modules/proposals/modules_v5.md

 ### Layout of the codebase

 In order to provide a formal argument that our module system is sound, we need to first describe the format of the codebase we are trying to analyze.
+We restrict the syntax of our module files significantly in order to simplify our proof.

 The file system is set up so that imports are relative to the current directory, or found in a library.
 For example, a module file `data/graph.cfa` trying to access `data/graph/node.cfa` would write `import graph/node;`.
 If such a file doesn't exist, we will look for `graph/node` within the provided libraries (starting from the root directory of each library).

 Module files have `module;` as their first statement.
 Import statements are written as `import filePath;`, where the file path can be escaped with double-quotes if necessary.
 Only top-level statements can be exported, done by having `export` as the first keyword (eg. `export const int i = 3;`).
 The available top-level statements are:
 * Imports: Format is `import path/to/file;` or `import "path to/file";` (double quotes for escaping characters).
 * Types: `struct` and `typedef` statements.
-Only one `struct` can be defined per top-level statement (eg. no `typedef struct {int i;} MyStruct;`).
+Only one `struct`/`typedef` can be defined per top-level statement (eg. no `typedef struct {int i;} MyStruct;`).
 If we parameterize an array with an integer, it must either be a constant or a single variable.
 * Functions: Format is `returnType name(parameterType ...numberOfParameters) {...functionBody}`.
 * Variables: Format is `variableType name = initializerExpression;`.
 Initializer may be omitted.
 Only one variable can be declared per top-level statement (eg. no `int a, b;`).